CUH Panel Welcome Pack

 2. Industry research.
 Occasionally, we support private companies to incorporate PPI into their research, for example if a pharmaceutical company (such as AstraZeneca or Pfizer) would like input on documents that they are using as part of a clinical trial.
 In these cases, the company is charged a fee for service.
 You are welcome to opt out of industry reviews if you feel they are not of interest.
 If you currently work in the pharmaceutical industry, you will not be permitted to conduct industry document reviews.

 Panel members are welcome to choose how they comment on the documents.
 Some panel members like to share their views as an email and others like to “track changes” within documents.
-More detail on how to give feedback can be found later in this pack, in the section Giving feedback to researchers.
+More detail on how to give feedback can be found later in this pack, in the section ‘Is there a “right” kind of feedback?’.

 To limit the number of emails panel members receive and maintain the number of responses at a meaningful level, projects are shared out equally across the panel – this means that you may not receive an invitation to every project.